Skip to main content

 It is not uncommon for the person being sexually assaulted to have no physical injuries or signs of their assault.
 But sexual assault is still a crime and can be reported to the police in the same way as other crimes.

-If you've been spiked
+If your drink has been spiked

 Spiking is when alcohol or drugs have been put in your drink without your permission.